MahdiSohaily/loop-Studio/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Frontend Mentor - Loop Studio Landing page

 This is a solution to the [Loop Studio Landing page](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.